MobileNativeFoundation/foundation/moving-project-benefits.md

 1. **Shared community ownership**

-    When projects are owned by individuals working at a company, the ownership can become unclear when they leave, resulting in the project withering.
-When a project is owned by an individual, it's easy for them to lose interest in maintaining it over time.
-MNF owned projects are entirely community-driven making it easy to onboard new contributors over time.
-This allows contributors to continue to drive projects even if they change companies.
-This helps remove single points of failure in the community to help ensure important projects can live longer.
+    When a project is maintained by individuals working at a single company, the ownership of the project can become unclear when they leave or the company loses interest, resulting in the project withering.
+MNF owned projects are entirely community-driven making it easy to onboard new contributors over time, and giving projects the greatest chance of success in the face of perpetual OSS staffing needs.
+Community ownership helps remove single points of failure to help ensure important projects can live longer.

 2. **Community standardization**